 Addison Staples serves as the Executive Director for Gainesville Area Community Tennis Association GACTA DBA: Aces In Motion.
 Addison has been coaching tennis for the past 15+ years in different capacities and is honored to bring those experiences to the students of Aces In Motion.
 Addison holds a Masters of Science Degree from the University of Florida specializing in Parks & Recreation with a minor in Nonprofit Management from the Family, Youth, and Community Science Department.
 He also holds a Bachelors of Business Administration from Methodist University where he specialized in PTM Professional Tennis Management.

-Nasseeka S. Denis serves as the Youth and Family Director for Aces In Motion.
+Nasseeka S. Denis serves as the High School Director for Aces In Motion.
 Nasseeka has a Bachelor’s of Arts in Anthropology and a Bachelor’s of Arts in African American Studies.
 She has a Master's in Family, Youth, and Community Sciences with a focus on Family and Youth.

 Kajen Monroe, a first generation scholar and recent graduate of Florida Agricultural and Mechanical University, is one of the first Aces in Motion participants.
 Starting in 2011, Kajen attended Howard Bishop Middle School where she first became involved in Tennis.
 After being recruited for the program, she began volunteering and eventually trained as a Coach throughout her remaining years before graduating high school.
 In 2017, Kajen graduated Buchholz High School with honors and went on to further her education at Florida A&M University.
 In only three years, Kajen graduated FAMU with a Bachelor of Science in Health Sciences in May 2020.

-Now, back at home in Gainesville, Kajen came back as the newly appointed After School Director.
+Now, back at home in Gainesville, Kajen serves as the Middle School Coordinator.
 Her plans in her new position includes, but not limited to, implementing strong youth development activities and partnerships, incorporating weekly Black History activities and lessons, and most importantly, telling her testimony to encourage students to walk a greater path and secure a future for themselves.
 As a former member of the program, she is excited to be a part of the continuous change and advancements to help both students and families.